Robert P. Ashley Jr.

 Robert Paul Ashley Jr. is a retired lieutenant general in the United States Army who served as the Director of the Defense Intelligence Agency from 2017 to 2020.
 He previously served as Deputy Chief of Staff of the Army G-2.
 He received a commission through ROTC as a 1984 graduate of Appalachian State University.
 He retired from active duty on October 1, 2020.
 He currently serves as Senior Advisor to the Chairman of Arcanum, a global strategic intelligence company.
 He is the son of a United States Air Force veteran of the Korean War who later lived in North Carolina and worked a sewing machine mechanic.
+Ashley is a commissioner on the Afghanistan War Commission.